YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 For example, you might want to create a map or information display that is not supposed to appear exactly like a real-world object.
 A camera that does not diminish the size of objects with distance is referred to as orthographic and Unity cameras also have an option for this.

 ![](./prespective.png)

+### Target display
+A camera has up to 8 target display settings.
+The camera can be controlled to render to one of up to 8 monitors.
+This is supported only on PC, Mac and Linux.
+In Game View the chosen display in the Camera Inspector will be shown.